What gun control proposals will the U.S. House consider? Here’s the list - NewsBreak

 Introduced by Rep. Dina Titus, Democrat of Nevada.

 This bill would classify bump stocks as machine guns and require them to be registered under the National Firearms Act.
-The bill also would prevent the manufacture, sale or possession of new bump stocks for civilian use.
+It prevents the manufacture, sale, or possession of new bump stocks for civilian use.

 A bump stock allows “a semiautomatic firearm to shoot more than one shot with a single pull of the trigger by harnessing the recoil energy of the semiautomatic firearm to which it is affixed so that the trigger resets and continues firing without additional physical manipulation of the trigger by the shooter,” according to the Bureau of Alcohol, Tobacco, Firearms and Explosives.